openego/eGon-data/CONTRIBUTING.rst

   omi translate -f oep-v1.4 metadata_file.json

+If your metadata string is correct, OMI puts the keys in the correct order and prints the full string (use `-o` option for export).

-Omit the field `id` in your string as it will be automatically set at the end of the pipeline (you can ignore the OMI's message `metadata string does not contain an id` ), but fix all other errors.
+You may omit the fields `id` and `publicationDate` in your string as it will be automatically set at the end of the pipeline but you're required to set them to some value for a complete validation with OMI.

 For previous discussions, you may want to check
 `PR 176 <https://github.com/openego/eGon-data/pull/176>`_.